Mental Health Skills-Building Trainings

 Mental Health Skills-Building Trainings for Community Leaders

-As part of our trauma-informed response to violence reduction, the CSCC brought mental health skills-building trainings to communities most impacted by violence this summer.
-Each learning cohort educated and supported persons across programs and organizations who were most likely to encounter those who have experienced the impacts of community violence.
-Over the summer of 2022, we trained ten separate cohorts with over 250 individuals in total.
+As part of our trauma-informed response to violence reduction, the CSCC is bringing mental health skills-building trainings to communities most impacted by violence this summer.
+Each learning cohort educates and supports persons across programs and organizations who are most likely to encounter those who have experienced the impacts of community violence.

 Trauma-Informed Care involves five key universal elements: SAMHSA’s 4R’s and a 5th-R (resilience) developed through local partners.